t9md/atom-vim-mode-plus/README.md

 4. Then process it. now SelectInsideParagraph is top of stack and it `isComplete()`, so in this time we don't enter operator-pendng-mode.
 5. Then processor pop() top operation, and it have still operation remain on stack, processor try to compose poped operation(here SelectInsideParagraph) to newTop operation.
 Repeat this pop-and-compose(by calling process recursively) until stack got emptied.
-6. When stack got emptied, its time to excute, call `opration.execute()` operate on `@target` of operation, which target is object composed in process 5.
+6. When stack got emptied, its time to execute, call `opration.execute()` operate on `@target` of operation, which target is object composed in process 5.

 ```
 #=== Start at 2015-08-07T04:05:04.360Z